MajickTek/MiniCraftLauncherIndex/README.md

 ```

 ## Other
-The folder labeled `jars` replaces my Google drive archive and contains old mods and some old tools.
+The folder labeled `jars` replaces my Google Drive archive and contains old mods and some old tools.